 “Environmental Justice has revolutionized the way we understand the environment and SNRE has played a critical role in facilitating this process,” says Professor Dorceta Taylor, Coordinator of the Environmental Justice field of study.

-You will study affected constituents -- communities, industry, government, environmental activists, policymakers and scholars and learn the causes and consequences of inequitable distributions of environmental benefits and hazards, methods for researching environmental justice issues and strategies for formulating policies in order to achieve a just and sustainable society.
+As an environmental justice student you will develop a broad understanding of the historical and contemporary factors that shape environmental justice movements around the world.
+You will study the mechanisms that give rise to class, gender, racial, and other kinds of disparities.
+You will study affected constituents -- communities, industry, government, environmental activists, policymakers, and scholars – to learn about the causes and consequences of inequitable distributions of environmental benefits and hazards.
+You will also learn about various methods for researching environmental justice issues and strategies for formulating policies and collaborating with communities.

 What you will study

-An interdisciplinary, problem-solving approach is crucial to the understanding of how environmental inequalities arise because environmental problems cross local, regional and national boundaries.
-The curriculum will develop your research, problem-solving, interpersonal, communication and administrative skills within the context of understanding broad environmental dynamics.
+An interdisciplinary, problem-solving approach is crucial to the understanding complex environmental issues because environmental problems cross local, regional, and national boundaries.
+The curriculum is designed to develop your research, problem-solving, interpersonal, communication, and administrative skills within the context of understanding broad environmental dynamics.

-You will devise strategies to promote sustainable communities and participate in efforts to educate policymakers, educators, lawmakers, health professionals, industry leaders and the public about environmental inequalities.
+You will devise strategies to promote sustainable communities and participate in efforts to educate policymakers, educators, lawmakers, health professionals, industry leaders, and the public about environmental disparities.

 Launching your career

 The Environmental Justice field of study enables students to acquire an interdisciplinary perspective on natural resource and environmental issues.
-You can leverage your knowledge and skills to pursue a career in teaching and research at a college or university, work in governmental policy development and management or advocacy and community organizing with a nonprofit organization.
+You can leverage your knowledge and skills to pursue a career in environmental education, work in governmental policy development and management, consulting, grant writing, or in a nonprofit organization.